cuba-labs/db-per-tenant/README.md

 This application demonstrates an approach to implement a multi-tenant application with separate databases containing domain data for each tenant.
 Information about users and security settings are stored in a shared database.
 After a user logs in, the application determines a tenant database for the user and all subsequent requests for domain entities go to this database.

-The implementation is based on the following:
+The implementation is based on the following principles:

 * Domain entities are mapped to tables located in an additional data store.